siddhantbapna/Group-8-DS-and-AI-Lab-Project/Worklog/Readme.md

 * Integrated all feedback from M3, including documentation clarity.
 * Repository cleaned, commented, and standardized for better maintainability.
-* Model comparison results were compiled and validated.
+* Model comparison results were compiled.

 ---